A 12-Step Program for Procrastination

 - Reward: Feeling better in the moment.

 While the effects of drug or alcohol abuse are more immediate and life-threatening, for sure, chronic procrastination can result in painful consequences with poor work performance, lost opportunities, and/or health concerns.
-Piers Steel, who teaches human resources and organizational dynamics at the University of Calgary, suggests one way to stop procrastinating is to follow what addicts do in recovery with their particular vice — putting off one thing after another for days, even weeks before you pull it together.
+Piers Steel, who teaches human resources and organizational dynamics at the University of Calgary, suggests one way to stop procrastinating is to follow what people do in recovery with their particular vice — putting off one thing after another for days, even weeks before you pull it together.

-As someone in recovery, I can relate to this addiction-recovery approach and often use it when working with teens with ADHD.
+As someone in recovery, I can relate to this approach and often use it when working with teens with ADHD.
 The 12-steps were originally developed to treat alcoholism and have been adapted over the years to successfully address a wide range of issues such as Al-Anon (family and friends of alcoholics), Gamblers Anonymous, Nicotine Anonymous, Narcotics Anonymous, Overeaters Anonymous, etc. The language of the 12 steps may not directly apply to the chronic delaying of tasks, but the general themes can be helpful.
 I use these themes as a framework for breaking a bad procrastination habit.

 Group 1 (Steps 1-3): Theme – Honesty, Hope, and Faith